larseggert/bcp45bis/draft-eggert-bcp45bis.md

 Inappropriate postings include:

-- Unsolicited bulk e-mail
+- Advertising and other unsolicited bulk e-mail

-- Discussion of subjects unrelated to IETF policy, meetings, activities, or technical concerns
+- Discussion of subjects unrelated to IETF policy, meetings, activities, or technical topics

 - Unprofessional commentary, regardless of the general subject